marcrow/XSS_Benchmark/README.md

 3. **Verify Scenario Loading**

-   The application automatically loads scenarios from the definitions directory.
-Restart the app if necessary.
+   The application loads scenarios from the definitions directory at startup or when you click on the button in the scenario web page.

 4. **Test Your Scenario**

    - Visit `/scenarios` in the web UI to see your new scenario.
-   - Test with different payloads.
+   - Test with different payloads, using the 'payload=' url parameter

 ---